African American Cultural Heritage Attractions in Raleigh, N.C.

 Historical sites and districts

 For many years, Saint Agnes was one of the few well-equipped hospitals for African Americans between New Orleans and Washington, D.C., and the only hospital serving blacks in N.C. up until 1960.
-Opened in 1909, the hospital was also the site of the state’s first nursing school for African-American students.
-One of its most famous patients was Jack Johnson, the first African-American world heavyweight boxing champion, who was taken there after a car crash in a nearby town and sadly died due to his injuries.
+Opened in 1909, the hospital was also the site of the state’s first nursing school for African American students.
+One of its most famous patients was Jack Johnson, the first African American world heavyweight boxing champion, who was taken there after a car crash in a nearby town and sadly died due to his injuries.
 Portions of Saint Agnes remain standing today on the campus of Saint Augustine’s University.

 Colleges and universities